Since 2005, travelers like you have helped us change the world through micro-donations.

-While children (aged 0-18 years of age) make up 48% of the Claymore population, they have the weakest voice and are susceptible to a wide range of intergenerational disadvantage and poverty factors that affect the quality of life and future prospects for children and young people in this area.
-Significant social disadvantage are preconditions for chronic unemployment and persistent intergenerational disadvantage and poverty, leading to sense of helplessness and feeling trapped in a never-ending cycle.
+While children (aged 0-18 years of age) make up 48% of the Claymore population, they have the weakest voice and are susceptible to a wide range of intergenerational disadvantage and poverty factors that affect the quality of life and prospects for children and young people in this area.
+Significant social disadvantage are preconditions for chronic unemployment and persistent intergenerational disadvantage and poverty, leading to a sense of helplessness and feeling trapped in a never-ending cycle.

-YAC programs aim to break this cycle by employing young people from disadvantaged backgrounds and empowering them to advocate for and to be role models in the process of positive change within their communities.
+Save the Children’s Youth Advisory Committee (YAC) initiative aims to break this cycle by employing young people from disadvantaged backgrounds and empowering them to advocate for and to be role models in the process of positive change within their communities.

 The $30,000 raised by Footprints enabled Save the Children to:

 The young people worked on multiple initiatives over the semester to make changes in the Claymore community including their two highlights: